-According to the Center for Disease Control and Prevention (CDC), over 70 million Americans currently have an STI.
+According to the Center for Disease Control and Prevention (CDC), over 70 million Americans currently have a Sexually Transmitted Disease or STI.
 There are 19 million new cases that occur each year, with half of these in people under the age of 25.

 What causes STIs?

 Certain STIs, like Chlamydia, gonorrhea, and syphilis are caused by bacteria.
 Others, like HIV/AIDS, hepatitis, herpes, and HPV, are caused by viruses.
 And the trichomoniasis infections is actually caused by a parasite.
 The two most common STIs (according to the CDC) are Chlamydia and HPV.

 You get STIs during sexual activity.
 This includes vaginal sex, oral sex and anal sex.
 A few—herpes and HPV—can even be spread by contact with infected skin.
 HIV and hepatitis can also be spread through needle-sharing.
 You can get an STI from a person who has no symptoms.